Actipro/WPF-Controls/Documentation/topics/editors/other-controls/autocompletebox.md

 If you wish to customize the display of each suggestion item, the control provides [ItemContainerStyle](xref:@ActiproUIRoot.Controls.Editors.AutoCompleteBox.ItemContainerStyle), [ItemContainerStyleSelector](xref:@ActiproUIRoot.Controls.Editors.AutoCompleteBox.ItemContainerStyleSelector), [ItemTemplate](xref:@ActiproUIRoot.Controls.Editors.AutoCompleteBox.ItemTemplate), and [ItemTemplateSelector](xref:@ActiproUIRoot.Controls.Editors.AutoCompleteBox.ItemTemplateSelector) properties.
 The container elements that are generated are of type [EmbeddedListBoxItem](xref:@ActiproUIRoot.Controls.Editors.Primitives.EmbeddedListBoxItem).
 When using custom item templates, do not use the [DisplayMemberPath](xref:@ActiproUIRoot.Controls.Editors.AutoCompleteBox.DisplayMemberPath) property.

 The suggestion list selects the first item by default.
 If you wish to set another item as the default selection, use the [SelectedItem](xref:@ActiproUIRoot.Controls.Editors.AutoCompleteBox.SelectedItem) property.
-The [SelectedItemChanged](xref:@ActiproUIRoot.Controls.Editors.AutoCompleteBox.SelectedItemChanged) event fires when this property is changed.
+The [SelectedItemChanged](xref:@ActiproUIRoot.Controls.Editors.AutoCompleteBox.SelectedItemChanged) event is raised when this property is changed.

 ## Using Data Filters